jfdenise/wildfly-mcp/doc-ingestor/wildfly-docs/cli/cli-generated.md

 `/subsystem=jmx/expose-model=resolved:read-attribute(name=proper-property-format)`

 ## syntax of the operation to get the `jmx` `expose-model` `expression` `domain-name`
-the domain name to use for the expression model controller `jmx` facade in the `mbeanserver`. get the `jmx` `expose-model` `expression` `domain-name` attribute.
+the domain name to use for the 'expression' model controller `jmx` facade in the `mbeanserver`. get the `jmx` `expose-model` `expression` `domain-name` attribute.
 `/subsystem=jmx/expose-model=expression:read-attribute(name=domain-name)`